Truck Accident Questions & Answers

 Longer Combination Vehicles.

 Are tractor-trailer combinations with two or more trailers that weigh more than 80,000 pounds.
-These trucks are at increased risk of jack-knife (the rig jackknifes when the drive axel brakes lock up); roll-over, sway, and loss of control.
+These trucks are at increased risk of jack-knife (the rig jackknifes when the drive axel brakes lock up); roll-over, sway, and of control.
 Greater lengths, heights and weights make these trucks perform and handle differently than tractor semi trailers or twin trailers.
 LCVs are more dangerous due to their tendency to sway and leave the lane they are traveling in, as well as requiring increased passing distance.

 Hazardous Materials (hazmat).